Maxwell317898/No-Development/README.md

-# LamBo-Bot-Team
+# LamBo Bot Team Information
+Navigate here for our ToS
-contains our ToS and Privacy policy
+Navigate here for our Privacy policy